mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

 The ``__str__`` method is responsible for creating and returning a string for an object the class.
 You as the programmer, get to choose what an ``Account`` string should look like.
-In this case, we have decided that the string representation will include the value of the balance attribute as well as some formatting.
+In this case, we have decided that the string representation will include the owner name as well as the value of the balance attribute with some formatting.

 When we change the meaning of a pre-defined method, we say that we **override** the method.